Last updated 15 July 2022

 - act honestly and with reasonable diligence

-- act as required by the power (terms of the document)
+- act according to the terms of the document

 - keep money and property of the principal separate from that of the attorney

 - preserve the confidentiality of the principal’s affairs

 - support the principal to make and communicate their own decisions where possible

 - exercise the power in a way tat safeguards the principal’s rights, interests and opportunities

 - support the principal’s cultural and linguistic environment and values.

 If more than one attorney is appointed, an attorney should exercise their power in consultation with any other attorneys or decision makers or in any way the document directs (e.g. jointly, severally or by majority) to ensure the interests of the principal are not prejudiced by a breakdown in communication.

 Conflict transactions are also a significant concern when an attorney exercises a power of attorney, particularly under an enduring power of attorney.
 A conflict of interest arises where the best interests of the principal are at odds with the interests of the attorney.
 This might be the case, for example, where a person who has lost capacity has appointed their spouse under an enduring power of attorney.